Twisted Metal: Twisted Metal: Black Online (2002)

 A game featuring only the multiplayer portion of Twisted Metal: Black, but playable online.
 A free copy could originally be obtained by mailing in a card that came packaged with the PlayStation 2 online network adapter.
 After Sony stopped offering the disc, it was later included as a bonus disc in subsequent reissues of the Greatest Hits version of Twisted Metal: Black.
-The servers to the game have since been shut down.
+The official servers to the game have since been shut down.